scala-vienna/wordguess-client/README.md

 - SBT 0.13.0
 - An IDE (Eclipse, IntelliJ) with Scala support

+If you use **SBT 0.12.x** you have to edit `project/plugins.sbt`.
+Follow instructions there.

-## Instructions
+## Configuration

 Unless stated otherwise by the Dojo facilitator, follow these instructions.

 ### Changes to `application.conf`

+Gather information:

-- Find out your IP address
+- Find out the **IP address** of your *local* machine
+- Ask the facilitator the **IP address** and PORT of the *server*

+Edit the client settings:

 - Edit `src/main/resources/application.conf`
-- Enter your IP address in `hostname`
+- Enter the server port in `server.port`

-### Changes to `Main.scala`

-- Ask facilitator the IP and port of the game-server
+- Enter the server IP address in `server.ip`
-- Edit `clashcode.wordguess.Main`
-- Enter the IP and ports given by the facilitator
+- Enter your IP address in `local.ip`
-- Enter an original, but short, **player-name** for `localPlayerName`
+- Enter an original, but short, **player-name** for `local.player` (e.g. "HomerSimpson")

+IMPORTANT: IP-addresses have to be put in double-quotes.
+Otherwise the configuration lib tries to parse it as a float.

 ## Procedure

 Follow the instructions in `WordGuesserClient` and from the facilitator.

+Remember: the goal is not to finish but to learn and have fun!

 Enjoy the dojo!